xn-filatov/seiyaj_dapp/README.md

 Before running the solution as a Docker container you must have:

-1. Set up  the `.env` files for the Dapp and Authentication server
+1. Set up  the `.env` files for the Dapp and Authentication server (for Docker image use the default values)
 2. Installed NodeJS and Yarn
 3. Docker installed on your computer